-Detention is to be served the next day after a detention is issued.
+1. Detention is to be served during the next available detention hour.
 Students are not allowed to miss detention to participate in a scheduled extracurricular event.
 The only exception to this is if it conflicts with tournaments, fine arts competitions, or advanced scheduled doctor's appointments.
 In such cases, the student will serve the detention on the next possible day.
 Students must inform the teacher in charge of detention if there is a conflict by first period the day the detention is to be served.
 The high school administrator must approve any exceptions to this policy.

 - 2. Detention notices are emailed to the parent and visible in the family portal on FACTS (RenWeb). - 3.
-Students receive one (1) demerit for a 30-minute detention and two (2) demerits for a 1-hour detention unless stated otherwise in the discipline guidelines. - 4.
-Students are to enter the detention without talking or engaging in any conversations with students or teachers. - 5.
-Detention is served in Room 502 during the lunch period. - 6.
-Students are to be seated, eat their lunch, and start to work on the given assignment. - 7.
-Students should not cause any form of disturbance or distraction during detention or while leaving.
-Such actions will result in another detention. - 8.
-No restroom breaks will be granted unless it is an emergency.
+Detention is served in Room 507 from 3:15-4:00 on Tuesdays and Thursdays. - 4.
+During detention, students may not talk or use electronics. - 5.
+Students may also be assigned work/clean-up duties on campus. - Students should not cause any form of disturbance or distraction during detention or while leaving.
+Such actions will result in another detention. - Failure to serve assigned detention when scheduled will result in an additional detention or In-School Suspension.